OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-16.md

 You are the daughter of your mother, who loathed her husband and children; and you are the sister of your sisters, who loathed their husbands and children.
 Your mother was a Hittite and your father an Amorite.

 ## Ezekiel 16:46
-Your elder sister was Samaria, who lived to the north of you with her daughters; and your younger sister, who lived to the south of you with her daughters, was Sodom.
+Your older sister was Samaria, who lived to the north of you with her daughters; and your younger sister, who lived to the south of you with her daughters, was Sodom.

 ## Ezekiel 16:47
 You not only followed their ways and committed their abominations, but in all your ways you soon became more depraved than they.